coletdjnz/yt-dlp-youtube-oauth2/README.md

 ## Usage

-Enable oauth with `--username oauth2 password ''`.
+Enable oauth with `--username oauth2 --password ''`.

 On first run you will be prompted to authorize yt-dlp to access your YouTube account.
 > [youtube+oauth2] To give yt-dlp access to your account, go to  https://www.google.com/device  and enter code XXX-YYY-ZZZ